Floyd Norman: Life and career

-Norman has also authored a semi-biographical animation primer, titled: Animated Life: A Lifetime of tips, tricks, techniques and stories from an animation Legend (Animation Masters) ISBN 0240818059, that was published by Focal Press in 2013.
+Norman has also authored a semi-biographical animation primer, titled: Animated Life: A Lifetime of Tips, tricks, techniques and Stories from an Animation Legend (Animation Masters) ISBN 0240818059, that was published by Focal Press in 2013.
 He is the subject of the 2016 documentary Floyd Norman: An Animated Life.

 He is a columnist for the websites JimHillMedia.com and AfroKids.com.

 In 2016 Norman was appointed to the education and outreach committee of the Academy of Motion Picture Arts & Sciences.

 Debuting at the 2017 D23 Expo, Disney Editions published the picture book A Kiss Goodnight ISBN 9781484782286 written by Richard M. Sherman and illustrated by Norman.

 Norman was also part of a Members Only Preview for the behind-the-scenes exhibition titled Walt Disney’s The Jungle Book: Making a Masterpiece during a special talk alongside Andreas Deja, Darleen Carr and Bruce Reitherman which took place on June 22, 2022.
-The exhibition will take place at The Walt Disney Family Museum from June 23, 2022 to January 8, 2023.
+The exhibition took place at The Walt Disney Family Museum from June 23, 2022, to January 8, 2023.

 Awards and honors

 Norman was inducted into the Black Filmmakers Hall of Fame in 1979.
 Norman was a recipient of the Winsor McCay Award for "recognition of lifetime or career contributions to the art of animation" at the 2002 Annie Awards.
 Norman was named a Disney Legend in 2007.
-In 2008, he appeared as Guest of Honor at Comic-Con International, where he was given an Inkpot Award.
+In 2008, he appeared as Guest of Honor at San Diego Comic-Con, where he was given an Inkpot Award.

 In 2013 Norman was honored with the "Sergio Award" from The Comic Art Professional Society (CAPS). in 2014, Norman was the recipient of the DFC Disney Legend award given by the Disneyana Fan Club.

 In 2015 Norman received the Friz Freleng Award for Lifetime Achievement for Excellence in Animation from the International Family Film Festival.

 In 2016, Norman was the recipient of the Special Achievement Award (Legendary Animator) from the African-American Film Critics Association.

 In June 2018, Norman received an honorary Doctorate of Philosophy degree from Cogswell Polytechnical College.